2Hex/ChunkSerializer/README.md

 - This will only work for 1.17.1+
 - Only use classes ChunkSerializer, and classes inside api package.

-Easily turn an entity into a namespacedkey of the name of your choice, then turn it back into an entity.
+Easily turn a Chunk into a namespacedkey of the name of your choice, then turn it back into an Chunk.

 # Installation
 **For MAVEN:**